top of page

 No tests of the building fabric or services are undertaken.

-The RICS Home Survey Level 1 does not include advice on repairs or ongoing maintenance and it does not include a valuation.
+The RICS Home Survey Level 1 does not include advice on repairs, ongoing maintenance, or a valuation.

 Please see our Level 1 Survey page for a detailed description of the survey.